 The Child Support scheme involves large numbers of people, including people who do not receive social security.
-Approximately half of Child Support cases are managed through Agency Collect (Child Support Agency under Services Australia), while the other half are managed through Private Collect (private arrangements between parents).
+Approximately half of Child Support cases are managed through Agency Collect (through the Child Support Agency under Services Australia), while the other half are managed through Private Collect (private arrangements between parents).
+A person can apply to change from Private Collect to Agency Collect at any time.